 Tip #1: State the perks of working with this company

 This job would be a great opportunity as the company offers me a chance to grow my career.
-The company’s diversity and substantial reputation provide me a chance to grow my resume.
-I know I am only getting in as an assistant, but once I prove my skills and competence, there is a chance to rise through the career ladder.
+The company’s diversity and substantial reputation provide me with a chance to grow my resume.
+I know I am only getting in as an assistant, but once I prove my skills and competence, there is a chance to rise up the career ladder.

 10. Why Do You Think We Should Hire You?

 The employer wants to find out how you stand out from the rest of the interviewees.

 Tip #1: Talk about your academic qualifications and relevant skills